circonus-labs/libmtev/docs-md/config/listeners.md

 There are three listener stanzas nested above and we'll walk through each.
 The first is the `<listener address="127.0.0.1" port="32322">`.
 With this, you can telnet to 127.0.0.1 port 32322 and talk with your libmtev application.
-The console is extensible so you can add applications specific command, control, and interogation capabilities.
+The console is extensible so you can add application-specific command, control, and interrogation capabilities.

 This listener has a `<config>` stanza underneath it that sets `line_protocol` to `telnet`.
 `line_protocol` is a configuration option for listeners of type `mtev_console`.
 You'll